mm80843/T3.5/docs/Benef/PBN__Benef_967.md

 # __Improved integration of UGS in urban design__

-## Name of the Benefit

-By incorporating sustainability criteria that prioritize the integration of UGS in urban design, cities can ensure that green spaces are given proper consideration and become integral to the urban fabric, enhancing the overall livability and resilience of the city.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in sustainable urban design practices that prioritize UGS integration can benefit from increased demand for properties in well-planned and environmentally conscious areas, leading to potential asset value improvement.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1064.md)